nirpadma/book/style-guide.md

 ## Links

-Once all the scripts are done:
+Once all the scripts are done,

 * If a link shouldn't be printed, mark it to be ignored
   * This includes all "Chapter XX" intra-book links, which *should* be links